Corsinvest/cv4pve-api-powershell/README.md

 * Form Proxmox VE 6.2 support Api Token for user
 * Enter-PveSpice enter Spice VM

-## Api token

-From version 6.2 of Proxmox VE is possible to use [Api token](https://pve.proxmox.com/pve-docs/pveum-plain.html).
-This feature permit execute Api without using user and password.
-If using **Privilege Separation** when create api token remember specify in permission.
-Format USER@REALM!TOKENID=UUID

 ## Installation

 Install [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) in your system.